oerg866/win98-quickinstall/README.md

 1. Removable media such as USB Flash Drives

-   Using SYSLINUX it is possible to create bootable USB images.
+   Using the system preparation script it is possible to create bootable USB images.
 The steps to do so are described below.

-# System requirements to build Windows 98 QuickInstall __ISO images__
+# System requirements to build QuickInstall **Images**

-- Reasonably modern Windows version (7 and upwards should be okay) OR reasonably modern Linux variant.
-This was tested with Ubuntu 20.04 on WSL.
+- **Windows 7, 8.1, 10 or 11**

+  OR

+  **Modern Linux variant or *WSL***

+  Tested with:

+  * **Windows 10** 21H2, Build 19044.2846
+  * Windows Subsystem For Linux (Ubuntu 20.04.5 LTS)
+  * Ubuntu 20.04.4 LTS (native)

+- `python` (3.5 or newer)

+  * On **Windows 7 and 8.1**:

+    Download a python installation package from https://www.python.org/downloads/

+  * On **Windows 10 and 11**:

+    Use the Microsoft Store to download an appropriate variant.

+  * On **Linux (Debian, Ubuntu)**:

+    `sudo apt install python3.8`

+- **Script requirements**

+  Run the following command in the framework directory:

+  `pip3 install -r requirements.txt`

+- `mkisofs` from cdrtools
+  - On **Windows**:

+    Tool is bundled with the framework, no action required.

+  - On **Linux (Debian, Ubuntu):**

+    `sudo apt install genisofs`

-- `wine` (Linux only)
+- `wine` (**Linux Only**)

-  **I know this sounds very odd, but:**
+  `sudo apt install wine`

-  Many parts of the ISO building process are Windows specific and not able to be cleanly implemented natively on Linux, such as modifying system registry, parsing driver INF files, etc.
+  *Many parts of the ISO building process are Windows specific and not able to be cleanly implemented natively on Linux, such as modifying system registry, parsing driver INF files, etc.*

 - 86Box (recommended) or another virtual machine capable of installing Windows 9x

 - Software to extract files from a hard disk image

   e.g. 7zip (on Linux: `sudo apt install p7zip-full`)

-- `cdrtools` OR `mkisofs` OR `genisofs`
-  - Windows version is bundled
-  - Linux users must install it (`sudo apt install genisofs`)
+# The system preparation script (`sysprep.py`)

+  This script serves the purpose of preparing an installation for packaging into an ISO and/or USB image file.

+  It takes the following parameters:

+  * `--iso <ISO>`

-# How to create an ISO file
+    Instructs the script to create an ISO image with the given file name

+  * `--usb <USB>`

+    Instructs the script to create an USB key image with the given file name

+  * `--osroot <OSROOT>`

+    Specifies a Windows 98 / ME system root directory ("*OS Root*") to be used.

+    **This can be specified multiple times, in which case the installation wizard will show a selection menu.**

+  * `--extra <EXTRA>`

+    Instructs the script to add the files in this directory to the final ISO/USB output.

+    Default: `_EXTRA_CD_FILES_` in the framework directory

+    **This can be specified multiple times, all the files in all the directories will be added in this case**

+  * `--drivers <DRIVERS>`

+    Instructs the script to process *slipstream* all drivers in this directory.

+    *Slipstream* means that these drivers will be installed automatically when the hardware for them is detected at any point of the installation's lifetime, even when the hardware is not yet present at the time of installation.

+    Default: `_DRIVER_` in the framework directory.
+It already contains a curated selection of drivers.

+    **This parameter can only be specified once.**

+  * `--extradrivers <EXTRADRIVERS>`

+    Instructs the script to process all drivers in this directory and add them into the extra drivers directory.

+    **These drivers are NOT slipstreamed** and thus not automatically installed.
+They are however made available on the resulting installation media and can be installed by pointing the Windows 98 / ME `Add New Hardware` wizard to the `DRIVER.EX` directory on the media.

+    The reason for this folder's existence is the vast selection of hardware available for the operating systems and the varying compatibility / size of them.

+    Very large drivers are recommended to go in here, as well as drivers for which it cannot be assumed that different versions have different compatibility and speed.

+    For example, it is better to choose an older driver for an older *nVidia GeForce* card even though a newer one would also support this hardware for speed reasons, whilst the newer driver should also be available, in case newer hardware is present.

+    Default: `_EXTRA_DRIVER_` in the framework directory.
+It already contains a curated selection of drivers.

+    **This parameter can only be specified once.**

+  * `--verbose VERBOSE`

+  This parameter controls console output verbosity of the script.

+  Where `VERBOSE` is either `True` or `False`.

+  The default is `False`.

+  **This parameter is currently broken, sorry.
+It's always quiet.**

+# Preparing a Windows 98 / ME installation for packaging

 - Install Windows 98 in a virtual machine or emulator, just as you want it.
   I recommend using 86Box using the following configuration: